CS3560-02-ISS/Inventory-Subsystem/README.md

 # Inventory-Subsystem
-Inventory subsystem for a car dealership
+Inventory subsystem for a car dealership using java